 Baseball Positions: Pitcher, catcher, first baseman, second baseman, third baseman, shortstop, left fielder, center fielder, right fielder

 Your online registration and payment are always safe and secure.
 We accept MasterCard and Visa credit card payments in our online registration system.
 We will NOT accept credit card payments over the phone.
 We will accept checks made out to "UW-Whitewater" and mailed to UW-Whitewater Camps and Conferences, 800 West Main Street, Room 2005 Roseman Hall, Whitewater WI 53190.

 Once you register to attend an event (including waitlisted), a confirmation email will be sent to your email account.
 Contact firstname.lastname@example.org if you do not receive this confirmation email.
 You must have a working email address on file with us to be able to receive important announcements and updates about this event.

-Refunds: In the event of most cancellations, Continuing Education Services should be notified no later than 21 days before the start of the event session in order to receive a refund, less 20% administrative fee.
-See event website for specific policy.
-Cancellation requests received less than 21 days from the start of camp will receive a refund minus 50% late cancellation fee of event cost.
-Cancellations due to medical reasons will receive a full refund, less the 20% administrative fee, if the cancellation is requested and medical documentation is provided prior to the start of event.
+In the event of a cancellation, Continuing Education Services should be notified no later than 21 days before the start of the event to receive a refund, less a 20% administration fee.
+Cancellation requests received less than 21 days from the start of camp will receive a refund minus a 50% late cancellation fee.
+Cancellations due to medical reasons will receive a full refund, less the deposit if the cancellation is requested and medical documentation is provided prior to the start of the event.
 Valid medical cancellations must include a signed letter from a licensed physician to qualify.
-NO REFUNDS will be given for withdrawal due to early departures, disciplinary reasons or no show after the event has started.
+NO REFUNDS will be given for withdrawal due to early departures, disciplinary reasons, or no-shows after the camp has started.